 In humans, one study assessed the effects of Bacopa monnieri on general health parameters, demonstrating reduced cholesterol and triglyceride levels along with improvements in ratings of quality of life.
 A number of studies have also assessed the effects of between 300 and 450 mg of Bacopa monnieri containing a minimum of 40% of bacoside A and B on psychological functioning.
 Two of these studies have assessed the acute effects of single doses of Bacopa monnieri.

-The first found no cognitive effects, and the second found only modest improvements restricted to the performance of one task within a cognitively demanding battery of tasks following the lower of two doses of Bacopa monnieri.
+The first found no cognitive effects.
+The second found only modest improvements restricted to one task’s performance within a cognitively demanding battery of tasks following the lower of two doses of Bacopa monnieri.
 However, a number of double-blind, placebo-controlled studies have assessed the cognitive and mood effects of supplementation with Bacopa monnieri for approximately three months.
 Two of these studies recruited healthy younger adults.

-In the first of these studies, self-ratings of “state anxiety” and performance on cognitive tasks assessing the speed of early information processing, verbal learning rate, and memory consolidation were improved.
+In the first of these studies, self-ratings of “state anxiety” and performance on cognitive tasks assessing early information processing speed, verbal learning rate, and memory consolidation were improved.
 In the second study, working memory performance was augmented.
 A number of studies have also focused on older adults (over 55 years).
-In this group, cognitive benefits of Bacopa supplementation have been seen in terms of attention and working memory, tasks assessing aspects of executive function and memory, word recall and executive function, and memory acquisition and retention.
+In this group, Bacopa supplementation’s cognitive benefits have been seen in terms of attention and working memory, tasks assessing aspects of executive function and memory, word recall and executive function, and memory acquisition and retention.
 In one study, benefits were also seen in terms of improved mood and decreased levels of anxiety.

 One study also failed to demonstrate any competent evidence of cognitive improvements.
-Although all of these studies were relatively small, with sample sizes ranging from 35 to 98 (average 62), the picture seems to be one of the relatively consistent improvements in aspects of cognitive function.
-Indeed, a recent meta-analysis that included data from six of these studies concluded that the combined results did demonstrate evidence of efficacy in terms of memory enhancement.
+Although all of these studies were relatively small, with sample sizes ranging from 35 to 98 (average 62), the picture seems to be one of the relatively consistent improvements in cognitive function aspects.
+A recent meta-analysis that included data from six of these studies concluded that the combined results demonstrated evidence of efficacy in terms of memory enhancement.
 One further study has been published since this meta-analysis.
 In this study, the effects of two doses (300/600 mg) of a whole ethanolic extract of Bacopa monnieri were investigated in 60 healthy adults.
-The measurements included an assessment of cognitive function, along with Cerebro-electrical activity parameters (EEG) and both AChE and monoamine oxidase inhibitory activity.
+The measurements included assessing cognitive function, along with Cerebro-electrical activity parameters (EEG) and both AChE and monoamine oxidase inhibitory activity.

 Earlier studies had shown that Bacopa monnieri alkaloid brahmine resembled strychnine in its stimulating action but was less toxic.
 Deshpande and Lalta Prasad observed sedation and Nembutal hypnosis effect in Bacopa monnieri, which showed better effects than Luminal.
 Bacopa monnieri did not produce dizziness, nausea, or vomiting and could be used for cardiac patients.

 When tried by Nair et al. on patients of tubercular meningitis, it could not prevent convulsions but reduced the severity and hastened recovery in the post-convulsive stage.
-To study the herb effect on memory, Dey et al. observed that the herb produced maximum improvement during maze learning by albino rats.
+To study the herb effect on memory, Dey et al. observed that the herb produced maximum improvement during albino rats’ maze learning.
 Singh et al. observed an anti-anxiety effect in the alcoholic extract of Bacopa monnieri.
 Its saponins showed a significant barbiturate potentiation effect.
 The herb was effective in anxiety neurosis after one month of treatment.

 There was significant relief in symptoms and a quantitative reduction in the level of anxiety.
 Bacopa monnieri had an adaptogenic effect also.
-Khanna and Ahmed used the herb in the treatment of epilepsy and postulated that it acted through β-adrenergic receptors.
+Khanna and Ahmed used the herb to treat epilepsy and postulated that it acted through β-adrenergic receptors.
 Martis et al. experimented with the aqueous and alcoholic extracts of Bacopa.
 It was also found to be nootropic and a memory enhancer.
 Dar and Channa observed a complete relaxant effect with the alcohol extract of Bacopa monnieri.

 Vohora et al. isolated a new triterpene bacosine from Bacopa monnieri, which was opioidergic in nature.
 Bacopa monnieri exhibited moderate analgesic effects.
 Abhang tried a herbal preparation containing Bacopa on the intelligence quotient of 10– 13-year-old boys.
 The preparation caused a statistically significant increase in intelligence.
 A polyherbal preparation Brahmi Rasayana containing bacopa monnieri, clove, long pepper, and cardamom seed showed anti-inflammatory activity comparable to that of indomethacin.
 This preparation may act by interfering with prostaglandin synthesis and by stabilizing the lysosomal membrane.

 The alcohol extract of Bacopa monnieri had an antioxidant effect, which showed protection against lipid peroxidation.
-The memory enhancing, mild sedative effects, as well as relief in epilepsy and insomnia of Bacopa monnieri, may be due to this antioxidant activity.
+The memory enhancing, mild sedative effects, and relief in epilepsy and insomnia of Bacopa monnieri may be due to this antioxidant activity.